 Distracted driving has led to 80% of the accidents on the roads in New York.
 The statistic is according to the National Highway Traffic Safety Board for the calendar year of 2017.
 Distracted driving covers a lot of ground, including driving under the influence of drugs or alcohol.
-Distracted driving also includes those that are driving while they are on their cell phone or other electronic equipment while driving.
+Distracted driving also includes driving while they are on their cell phone or other electronic equipment while driving.

 New York State has passed laws to make it explicitly illegal to operate any handheld electronic device while driving.
 However, there are plenty of things in the car that is not illegal that can cause you to lose focus while driving, and anything that enables you to lose focus for even a couple of seconds can have disastrous results.